Student Standards of Conduct & Disciplinary Process

 4. General Disciplinary Action Process

-- The alleged violation must be reported using a Conduct Notification Report and submitted to the appropriate Dean or Associate Dean of Student Affairs.
+- The alleged violation must be reported using a Conduct Notification Report and submitted to the appropriate Dean of Student Affairs.
 This process will also be utilized in response to the receipt of a Police Incident Report referring conduct that can be addressed under this policy.
-Alleged violations occurring at ACC centers are reported to the center coordinator, while off-campus and Distance Learning incidents are reported to the Associate Vice President of Student Support Services who will then forward the report to the designated North, Central, or South Regional Executive Dean of Student Affairs for review by the appropriate Dean or Associate Dean of Student Affairs.
+Alleged violations occurring at ACC centers are reported to the center coordinator, while off-campus and Distance Learning incidents are reported to the Associate Vice Chancellor of Student Support Services who will then forward the report to the designated North, Central, or South Regional Executive Dean of Student Affairs for review by the appropriate Dean of Student Affairs.

-- The Dean or Associate Dean of Student Affairs will conduct a preliminary review of the allegation which may include convening separate conferences, characterized by active listening, with the complainant and the respondent to understand the nature of the alleged violation.
-It is helpful for the Dean or Associate Dean of Student Affairs and the students to discuss the circumstances and issues of the alleged violation and to identify possible resolutions.
+- The Dean of Student Affairs will conduct a preliminary review of the allegation which may include convening separate conferences, characterized by active listening, with the complainant and the respondent to understand the nature of the alleged violation.
+It is helpful for the Dean of Student Affairs and the students to discuss the circumstances and issues of the alleged violation and to identify possible resolutions.

-- If the Dean or Associate Dean of Student Affairs determines that the matter is best resolved in an informal manner, the involved persons will be provided with options or remedies that may be helpful or beneficial in finding a resolution, including informal which is outlined below in Section F.
+- If the Dean of Student Affairs determines that the matter is best resolved in an informal manner, the involved persons will be provided with options or remedies that may be helpful or beneficial in finding a resolution, including informal which is outlined below in Section F.

 - At any point, and depending on the severity of the alleged conduct violation, a student may be issued an interim suspension pending completion of disciplinary proceedings.
 Procedures required for placing a respondent on interim suspension are outlined in Section G below.

-- Once the investigation is complete, the Dean or Associate Dean of Student Affairs will make a ruling regarding responsibility and will disclose the determination of any consequent sanctions in accordance with the provisions below.
+- Once the investigation is complete, the Dean of Student Affairs will make a ruling regarding responsibility and will disclose the determination of any consequent sanctions in accordance with the provisions below.

-- The Dean or Associate Dean of Student Affairs has the authority to issue sanctions including, but not limited to, the following:
+- The Dean of Student Affairs has the authority to issue sanctions including, but not limited to, the following:

 a.
 Restitution: Reimbursement for damage to or misappropriation of property.
 Reimbursement may take the form of appropriate service to repair or otherwise compensate for damage.